lutraconsulting/mergin-docs/www/pages/plugin-new-project.md

 permalink: /plugin-new-project
 ---

 To create a new project, you can start from a blank project or alternatively open an existing project.
-You can then select **Create Mergin Project** from the toolbar:
+To start with, click on **Create Mergin Project** from the toolbar:

 <p align="center"><img src="../images/qgis-plugin/mergin_plugin_project_wizard_1.png"></p>